 State Fair Hearings

-Free and Voluntary Mediations
+No Cost and Voluntary Mediations

 When you ask for a State Fair Hearing, you will get a phone call from The Mediation Network of North Carolina.
 The Mediation Network will call you within five (5) business days after you request a State Fair Hearing.
-The state offers this free meeting to help resolve your disagreement quickly.
+The state offers this no cost meeting to help resolve your disagreement quickly.
 These meetings are held by phone.

 You do not have to accept this meeting.
 You can ask to schedule just your State Fair Hearing.
 When you do accept, a Mediation Network counselor will lead your meeting.
 This person does not take sides.
 A member of your Plan’s review team will also attend.
 If the meeting does not help with your disagreement, you will have a State Fair Hearing.